 Some therapy masks can also be warmed to help ease sinus pain, headaches, and tension around the eyes.
 To warm the mask, place it in the microwave or soak it in hot water.
 Notably, not all therapy masks can be safely placed in the microwave, and not all therapy masks can be used hot.

 Some eye masks are infused with specific scents to provide an aromatherapy effect.
 Lavender is frequently used because it’s an essential oil known for its calming effects.

 Eye masks vary in price based on type, material, and features.
 Most masks cost between $3 and $30.

-The most affordable eyes masks are usually sleep masks that are made of synthetic material and don’t have any padding, cushioning, or gel inserts.
+Usually, the most affordable eyes masks are sleep masks made of synthetic material and don’t have any padding, cushioning, or gel inserts.
 These masks range from $3 to $10 and work best if you just need help blocking out light when you’re sleeping.

 If you’re willing to spend a little more, you can choose between padded sleep masks made of cotton or therapy masks with gel inserts for hot and cold use that cover only the eye area.
 Some options have beads for a massaging effect.
 These masks typically cost between $10 and $17 and are an effective option for individuals who suffer from under-eye puffiness, headaches, or sinus issues.

 The priciest eye masks are usually silk or satin sleep masks or therapy masks that cover more of the forehead and nose area.
 These masks have gel inserts for hot and cold use, massaging beads, and often have aromatherapy properties.
 They usually range from $17 to $30.